vuxcode/pr1-project-crowcoders/time-report.md

 ## Week 14 (Week 1 in terms of 10 week project-timeline)
 **Week summary, Monday - Friday, 31/3 - 4/4**

-Became ill, and did not spend any major time on the FInal Project.
+Became ill, and did not spend any major time on the Final Project.
 Created new Project Files (*We1-Website.html* & *Pr1-Program.html*), where I intend to code the website and the Game.
 I still attended lessons online and did code-along.

 ## Week 15 (Week 2 in the Project Timeline)
 **Wednesday, 2025-04-09**
-Uplaoded the main working files mentioned above.
+(~1 hr? total).
+Still a bit sick, but continued researching and doing other smaller tasks: (Both) Uplaoded the main working files mentioned above.
 Did some more research into code structures and found some CSS to try out.
-Tried using loops to create a row of divs with mixed results (~1 hr? total).
+Tried using loops to create a row of divs with mixed results.
+**Friday, 2025-04-11**
+- 10.00(??) - 13.30: (Webdev) Wrote basic HTML and CSS for the website.
+Mapped out rough placement of core features and visuals I want the page to have.